A big thanks to Cascade Yarns for providing the yarn and to Flying Squid Studio for providing the final photos for this Crochet-Along.

 PDF Purchasing Information

-If you’d like to purchase the Kram Cardi PDF for $2 you can do so by clicking HERE.
+If you’d like to purchase the Kram Cardi PDF you can do so by clicking HERE.
 This is NOT required as all the information, additional instructions and extra photos will be located on the blog.
 In other words, the PDF is the pattern ONLY.
 The PDF may come in handy if you’d like to print off the pattern without all the ads and photos.
 By the end of the CAL those who have purchased will have the entire pattern.
 I will leave it up for purchase through September 25, 2015.
 Please be sure to save it to your Ravelry library before I remove it!

 Week 5 (Part 2): Sewing